Control 1.7: SharePoint Advanced Management Readiness for Copilot

 SAM Licensing Requirements

-SharePoint Advanced Management (SAM) is included with Microsoft 365 Copilot licenses at no additional cost, enabling SharePoint administrators to deploy all SAM governance capabilities for Copilot environments (announced at Microsoft Ignite 2024, effective early 2025).
+SharePoint Advanced Management (SAM) is included with Microsoft 365 Copilot licenses at no additional cost, enabling SharePoint Admins to deploy all SAM governance capabilities for Copilot environments (announced at Microsoft Ignite 2024, effective early 2025).

 | License | Includes SAM | Notes |